CommunityToolkit/WindowsCommunityToolkit-wiki/Home.md

 ![Fiona1](https://github.com/Kyaa-dost/WindowsCommunityToolkit-wiki/blob/App-Gallery/images/Fiona1.png)

-Fiona was started using the WCT Template, and it's using a bunch of the helpers and services provided with that.
+Fiona was started using the WCT Template ([from Windows Template Studio](https://aka.ms/wts)), and it's using a bunch of the helpers and services provided with that.
 Plus, as mentioned, the toolkit MVVM.

 [Fiona Github](https://github.com/PaoloM/Fiona)